- 1 At My Place

 Jowar or Sorghum itself is cool in nature and when combined with cool buttermilk, it becomes an excellent coolant that not only cools the body but also boosts immunity.
-Crunchy veggies not only lends a wonderful taste to it but also makes it filling.
+Crunchy veggies lend a wonderful taste to it along with making it filling.

-Jowar buttermilk is a common drink in rural areas of Rajasthan.
+It is a common drink in rural areas of Rajasthan.
 They make it regularly either with Jowar or Bajra (Pearl millet) or Barley.
-In Rajasthan, it is commonly known as Raabri.
+In Rajasthan, it is commonly known as Raabdi.
 They have it cold in summers and warm in winters.
 It is a very filling beverage and is common for farmers to have a glass full of Raabri before they leave to work in their farms.
 You go to South India, and there it is commonly made with Ragi (Finger Millet).

 Jowar buttermilk has been on my list for almost one year but just didn't try it.
 Thanks to my millets theme that I tried it and it turned out just the way I wanted it to be.